 Advanced

-- Focus: Advanced techniques like supersets and HIIT.
+- Focus: Trying advanced techniques like supersets and HIIT.

 - Exercises: Barbell complexes, plyometric drills, resistance band workouts.